Contact Us for a Free Consultation (213) 542-0979

 What Happens If I Have a Domestic Violence Case Against Me?

 Isn't this what everybody wants to know?
 What's going to happen to me if I am charged with a California domestic violence case?
-What am I really facing if the alleged victim doesn't want me prosecuted because I'm the bread winner of the house or some other reason, can't I just get the thing dismissed?
+What am I facing if the alleged victim doesn't want me prosecuted because I'm the breadwinner of the house or for some other reason?
+Can't I get the thing dismissed?

-You've got to know the real skinny, because if you go into it with false expectations, you could end up with a problem.
-So, just starting with some of the most important issues when it comes to a domestic violence case in Los Angeles County or the San Fernando Valley.
+You've got to know the real skinny because if you go into it with false expectations, you could end up with a problem.
+So, let's start with some of the most important issues in a domestic violence case in Los Angeles County or the San Fernando Valley.

-First, just because your significant other doesn't want you prosecuted because you're the bread winner, they feel bad, maybe they got mad and they added some extra facts in there, what the case may be, the reality is, the prosecutors don't care about that.
+First, just because your significant other doesn't want you prosecuted because you're the breadwinner, they feel inadequate; maybe they got mad and added some extra facts in there, what the case may be; the reality is, the prosecutors don't care about that.

-The prosecutors assume that that is going to happen in most of their cases.
-So, if they're assuming that, they're not going to take much credence to it or care about it.
+The prosecutors assume that that will happen in most of their cases.
+So, if they think that, they won't have much faith or care about it.
 So, get that out of your head.

-It could be a factor if your significant other lied in the police report and now wants to tell the truth about what happened and has some evidence that shows that they were lying, then that's an example of where maybe we can do something about it.
-If that makes sense to you.
+It could be a factor if your significant other lied in the police report and now wants to tell the truth about what happened and has some evidence that shows that they were lying; that's an example of where we can do something about it.
+Suppose that makes sense to you.

 What Happens If I Have a Domestic Violence Case Against Me?

 They're going to give the same statement that they told you.
-So, that's why we want to have the person come into the office so I can hear exactly what they said.
+So, that's why we want the person to come into the office so I can hear exactly what they said.
 That's very important.
 They're going to testify to that.

-A lot of times, they have bodycam so they can just play the bodycam of the person crying or showing if they're injured in anyway and telling the story.
+A lot of times, they have bodycams, so they can play the bodycam of the person crying or showing if they're injured in any way and tell the story.
 Who do you think the jury is going to believe?

 What do you think the jury is going to believe?
-If there's a prior statement and there's injuries, they're likely going to believe that first statement and just think that the person is trying to help you now for whatever reason.
+If there's a prior statement and injuries, they will likely feel that first statement and assume the person is trying to help you now.
 So, that's not a very powerful argument.
 Our Los Angeles criminal defense attorneys will review the laws below.

 Types of Domestic Violence Charges in California

-Domestic battery charges under California Penal Code Section 243(e)(1) is the most common type of a domestic violence charge in Los Angeles County.
+Domestic battery charges under California Penal Code Section 243(e)(1) are the most common type of domestic violence charge in Los Angeles County.

 It's also called “spousal battery” and described as willful and unlawful touching of an intimate partner that is harmful or offensive.

-Corporal injury to a spouse is defined under California Penal Code 273.5 PC and is a more serious domestic violence offense and is defined as willfully inflicting a traumatic condition upon an intimate partner.
+Corporal injury to a spouse is defined under California Penal Code 273.5 PC.
+It is a more serious domestic violence offense and is described as willfully inflicting a traumatic condition upon an intimate partner.

 • Penal Code 273d PC – child abuse,